httpsashu404/httpsashu404/README.md

   <b>Web development is my profession and I work as a web developer.</b>
 </center><br/><br/>

-- 🔭 I’m currently learning from "Apna College" https://www.apnacollege.in/
+- 🔭 I'm currently working in web development as a freelancer.
 - 🌱 I’m currently learning at https://www.javatpoint.com/
 - 🤔 I’m looking for job on https://in.linkedin.com/
-- 💬 Ask me about Frontend development.
+- 💬 Ask me about web development.
 -  💻 You can visit my portfolio https://httpsashu404.netlify.app/
 - 📫 How to reach me: ashutoshkumarssm352@gmail.com
--->

 # Hashtag :
 #portfolio